v81d/.gilded/README.md

 > Make sure to change paths and file directories to align with your setup.
 For example, if you are using the .gilded Hyprlock theme, edit the `path` variable under the `image` module.
 >
 > ```conf
-> path = $HOME/Pictures/Profile Pictures/Aerial Mountains.jpg # Replace with the path to your profile picture
+> path = $HOME/Pictures/Profile Pictures/Aerial Mountains.jpg # Replace this with the path to your profile picture
 > ```

 ## 🔋 Battery Charge Threshold (Integration with Rofi)